-- Draft and mutually sign an employment contract with the employee - Prior to hiring, make a declaration of employment ("déclaration préalable à l'embauche") to URSSAF ("Union de Recouvrement des Cotisations de Sécurité Sociale et d'Allocations Familiales") - Schedule a medical exam ("médecine du travail") within the three first months of employment - If the individual is not registered with the national health insurance administration ("CPAM"), the individual must be registered by the employer
+- Draft and mutually sign an employment contract with the employee - Prior to hiring, make a declaration of employment ("déclaration préalable à l'embauche") to URSSAF ("Union de Recouvrement des Cotisations de Sécurité Sociale et d'Allocations Familiales") - Schedule a medical exam ("médecine du travail") within the first three months of employment - If the individual is not registered with the national health insurance administration ("CPAM"), they must be registered by the employer

-If they choose to, employers can also get help from the government to share any jobs they are offering to Ukrainian refugees.
-To do so, they can fill out an online form37 about the positions with Pôle Emploi.
+If they choose to, employers can also get help from the government to share any jobs they are offering to refugees from Ukrainian.
+To do so, they can fill out an online form about the positions with Pôle Emploi.
 Once completed, someone from the agency's team will contact the company to publish a job posting.

-37 https://forms.diffusion.social.gouv.fr/5a5873edb85b530da84d23f7/xjH6B4yzQBeYMdNS9vQnjg/hvnGaqdSZ6fPdC-DM9DEw/form.html
+37 https://forms.diffusion.social.gouv.fr/5a5873edb85b530da84d23f7/xjH6B4yzQBeYMdNS9vQnjg/ hvnGagdSZ6fPdC-DM9DEw/form.html